AndrewAkinson/python3-therion-analyzer/README.md

 ### Summary

-This repository contains a python package and wrapper code to analyze survex data source files (`.svx` files), walking through the include tree and extracting all the starred commands such as begin...end statements, station fixes, entrance tags, and co-ordinate system declarations.
+This repository contains a python package and wrapper code to analyze survex data source files (`.svx` file trees), walking through the include statements and extracting all the starred commands such as begin...end statements, station fixes, entrance tags, and co-ordinate system declarations.
 The extracted data is returned as a pandas dataframe which can be exported to a spreadsheet (wrapper code).